Serving Queens and Brooklyn

 When my older daughter was born in 2007, I had no idea breastfeeding was going to be so hard!
 We had so many problems in the beginning, and when I reached out for help, I had no idea I was about to launch myself into a whole new career.
 After getting amazing help and support from IBCLC Catherine Watson Genna, I began attending La Leche League meetings in my home neighborhood of Sunnyside, Queens.
 I became fascinated by everything related to breastfeeding, and by the time my younger daughter was born in 2010 I had completed all the educational requirements to sit for the board exam to become certified as an International Board Certified Lactation Consultant.
 I finished my clinical requirements in 2011 and passed the exam that same year.
 I've been in private practice ever since.
 I am also the author of several books, including Paperless Private Practice for the IBCLC.

 I spend 1 1/2 to 2 hours with you and your baby, and will do a complete assessment and create a written management plan to help you meet your breastfeeding goals.
 My fee is $400 or I take Aetna insurance.
+If you don’t have Aetna, I recommend calling your insurance provider to request pre-authorization to see an out-of-network provider (aka me).
+Here’s a great collection of articles on insurance reimbursement for lactation services.

 In your appointment request, please make sure you provide your specific neighborhood and a little information about your situation.
 Tuesdays are reserved for Brooklyn clients only; on the other days I see clients in Queens and Greenpoint/Williamsburg.
 I will let you know if I'm unable to accommodate you due to your location.